Rent safe and private dog parks hosted by locals

 Crate training helps with potty training

 A crate is the perfect tool for house training.
-Very few dogs will have accidents in their crate as the space is too confined and most pets don’t want to use the bathroom where they eat and sleep.
+Very few dogs will have accidents in their crate!
+The space is too confined—and most canines instinctively don’t want to use the bathroom where they eat and sleep.

-So if you make the crate a part of your potty-training routine — and make sure you take your pup out for regularly scheduled, age-appropriate bathroom breaks to keep things healthy and fair! — you can help teach your dog to hold their bladder longer inside and only relieve themselves out of the house.
+So if you make the crate a part of your potty-training routine—and ensure you take your pup out for regularly scheduled, age-appropriate bathroom breaks to keep things healthy and fair—you can help teach your dog to hold their bladder longer inside.
+They'll learn to only relieve themselves out of the house.

 You can read more about house training in our potty-training focused articles: